aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/pathfillmodetype/_index.md

 ```

-Normal Path Fill This specifies that the corresponding path should have a normally shaded color applied to it\\u2019s fill.
+Normal Path Fill This specifies that the corresponding path should have a normally shaded color applied to it's fill.

 ### Lighten {#Lighten}
 ```